-Combining with another business can help you become the market leader, or cement your existing strength even further.
-You may be able to reduce costs through economies of scale and by taking overlapping work out of the new business.
-Revenue synergies will be possible too, as the two businesses sell their services to each other’s clients.
+Combining with another business can make you the market leader or cement your existing strength.
+You may be able to reduce costs through economies of scale or by taking overlapping work out of the new business.
+Another benefit is that the two companies can sell their services to each other’s clients.

-However, an M&A transaction also represents a risk — get the deal wrong and you may end up destroying more value than you create.
-It’s therefore crucial to plan and execute acquisitions with the greatest of care.
-And while no two deals are the same, the building blocks of M&A success should not vary.
+However, an M&A transaction also represents a risk: get the deal wrong and you may end up destroying more value than you create.
+It is therefore crucial to plan and execute acquisitions with great care.
+No two deals are the same, but here are the six key factors you need to get right.

 Put the right team in place

-The very first step for any business contemplating making an acquisition should be to assemble a team that will take responsibility for the deal.
-That team will probably be led by the CEO, but should also include representatives from functions such as finance, sales and operations, depending on the nature of your business.
-You may also want to begin engaging with external advisers — lawyers, accountants and finance providers.
-Make sure everyone knows what their responsibilities are and set up processes for regular communications.
+The first step for any firm contemplating an acquisition should be to assemble a team that will take responsibility for the deal.
+It will probably be led by the chief executive, but it should also include representatives from functions such as finance, sales and operations, depending on the nature of your business.
+You may also want to begin to engage with external advisers, such as lawyers, accountants and finance providers.
+Make sure that everyone knows what their responsibilities are, and set up processes for regular communications.

 Establish your business strategy

-You probably have some vague ideas about why you think the time is right for your business to contemplate M&A, but it’s important to set down a strategic plan for an acquisition.
-What are your specific objectives for any deal?
-Are you looking to enter a new market, say, or to add scale to your existing activities?
-Are you looking to lower costs or grow revenues?
-Also consider what is realistic for your business — how large a transaction is possible and what finance you could raise.
+You probably have some ideas about why you think the time is right for your business to contemplate M&A, but it is important to set out a strategic plan for an acquisition.
+What are your objectives for any deal?
+Are you looking to enter a new market, say, or to scale up your existing activities?
+Are you looking to reduce costs or increase revenues?
+Consider what is realistic for your company: how large a transaction is possible and how much finance could you raise?

 Start looking for the right target

-A carefully honed M&A strategy will help you conduct a much more focused search for an acquisition target.
-Alternatively, if you started out with a target, your strategy gives you a framework for considering whether what intuitively seemed a good idea really makes sense.
-Don’t limit your options — a wider search process will throw up more opportunities to consider; use industry contacts and networks to identify potential candidates, but external advisers can also help you with the search process.
+A carefully honed M&A strategy will help you to conduct a focused search for an acquisition target.
+Alternatively, if you are starting out with a target in mind, your strategy gives you a framework for considering whether what seemed like a good idea really does make sense.
+Don’t limit your options: a wider search process will throw up more opportunities to consider.
+Use industry contacts and networks to identify potential candidates, but remember that external advisers can help you, too.

 Pricing the deal

 Valuing a company is an art as well as a science.
-What you are prepared to pay for your target will depend on its market position, its financials, its synergies with your own company and a host of other variables.
-There is also the issue of what price the target’s owners are prepared to accept.
-Don’t ignore intangible questions — the cultural fit with your business, for example.
-Take professional advice during the negotiation process.
+What you are prepared to pay for your target will depend on a number of factors, including its market position, its financial information and how it will align with your company (don’t ignore intangible considerations, such as the cultural fit with your business).
+There is also the issue of what price the owners of your target are prepared to accept.
+It is wise to take professional advice during the negotiation process.

 Financing the acquisition

-Having considered finance during your planning stage, you should be in a good position to put funding formally in place.
-But the right finance package will depend on the individual nature of the deal — consider all the options for debt, equity or a mixture of the two.
-Take professional advice on what is most appropriate.
+Having considered potential sources of finance while planning, you should be in a good position to put funding formally in place – but the right package will depend on the individual nature of the deal.
+Consider all the options for debt, equity or a mixture of the two, and take professional advice on which is most appropriate for you.

 Executing the deal

-Your integration planning should have started well before you put pen to paper to close the acquisition.
-It’s important to have clear targets for how you will bring the two businesses together, spanning key operational issues such as people, premises, IT and so on.
-But you should also set targets for costs and revenues.
-With a plan in place you can hit the ground running on day one — and then review progress after, say, 30 days, three months and a year.
+Your integration planning should start well before you put pen to paper to finalise your acquisition.
+It is important to have clear targets for bringing together the two businesses, encompassing key operational issues such as people, premises and IT.
+You should also set targets for costs and revenues.
+With a plan in place, you can hit the ground running on day one, then review progress after, say, 30 days, three months and a year.